madeleineyu/sql/02_activities/assignments/Assignment2.md

 **HINT:** search type 1 vs type 2 slowly changing dimensions.

 ```
 The Type 1 model overwrites the old value with a new value and does not retain changes, while the Type 2 model does retain changes by adding a new row for the value and keeping the old value in the same file/table.
+The CUSTOMER_ADDRESS table can be a type 1 model, in which customer addresses will be overwritten with the most updated address associated with customer ID.
+On the other hand, the CUSTOMER_ADDRESS table can also be a type 2 model and retain changes with the help of a new column containing surrogate ID, which is added to preserve all unique records, including older addresses that are linked to the same customer ID.
 ```

 ***